Al-rimi/java/Classes-and-Object/README.md

 ### 1. **Error Handling with `try-catch` in Java**

-In Java, the **`try-catch` block** is used to handle exceptions, ensuring the program runs smoothly even when errors occur.
-This was particularly useful in this lab to handle invalid fractions, such as a denominator of zero.
+The **`try-catch` block** in Java is a way to handle exceptions gracefully.
+It ensures your program doesn't crash when it encounters unexpected errors, such as invalid user inputs or illegal operations.
+In this lab, it was particularly useful for managing cases like dividing by zero when working with fractions.

 ### Syntax